 Once the candy is completely cooled, write your conversation heart saying on your brownies using your food markers.

 These brownie conversation hearts are perfect for your Valentine’s Day party this year.
 They are also a delicious way to show your husband some love.
 Box up a few of these delectable little treats with cute sayings like “U R HOT” and “QT PIE” and tie a ribbon around them for an easy present that he will love!
-Either way that you use them, they will brighten up your celebration and provide you with a pretty and tasty diet splurge.
-Check out more Valentines fun here!
+Either way that you use them, they will brighten up your celebration and provide you with a pretty and tasty treat to splurge on.

 I’m a nerdy, crafty mom of three adorable little kids.
 I love writing and creating, but in my non-existent free time I also love karaoke, taking my kids to the zoo, and reading.
 I got my degree in Science (no idea how that happened) but I took every English class I could get my hands on because, yeah, I’m that girl.